-Dining Services provide a balanced, healthy menu from which students may choose a variety of main course and dessert items.
+Dining Services for on-campus students, provide a balanced, healthy menu from which students may choose a variety of main course and dessert items.
 Special meals are held to celebrate many special occasions such as Thanksgiving, Christmas, etc.

 Student Government